Dental Insurance in India : All You Need to Know

 In addition to the coverage, you can also save money on taxes by availing of tax deductions on your health insurance premium.

-As most health insurance providers do not offer dental coverage, the question is how to get dental insurance in India and is dental treatment covered in health insurance?
-Well, you need to check with the insurance provider if dental insurance is included in your medical insurance because some policies come with inbuilt dental coverage.
+As most health insurance providers do not offer dental coverage, the question is how to get dental insurance in India.
+Well, you need to check with the insurance provider if dental insurance is included in your medical insurance, because some policies come with built-in dental coverage.
 The second option is to opt for OPD add-on coverage along with the base healthcare plan.
-This will cover the procedures which are not considered cosmetic.
-Once you have shortlisted the plans, compare the policies and purchase the one which suits your needs and pocket.
+This will cover the procedures that are not considered cosmetic.
+Once you have shortlisted the plans, compare the policies and purchase the one that suits your needs and pocket.

 Things To Remember When Buying Dental Insurance

-While purchasing dental insurance in India, here are a few factors that you should consider:
+While getting dental insurance, here are a few factors that you should consider:

 1. Sufficient coverage:

-Dental treatments and procedures are quite expensive.
-So, while buying dental insurance in India, make sure the plan offers adequate coverage for treatments, such as extractions, fillings, root canals, etc.
+Dental treatments and procedures are expensive.
+So, while buying dental insurance, make sure the plan offers adequate coverage for treatments, such as extractions, fillings, root canals, etc.

 2. Compare plans: